mercode-org/deezloader-mer/README.md

 # Deezloader Remix
 ### Latest Version: 4.1.7
 Deezloader Remix is an improved version of Deezloader based on the Reborn branch.<br/>
-With this app you can download songs, playlists and albums directly from Deezers Server in a single and well packaged app.
+With this app you can download songs, playlists and albums directly from Deezer's Server in a single and well packaged app.

 ![](https://i.imgur.com/NeOg9YU.png)
 ## Features